mazabou/interpretable-gcn-covid-19/README.md

 For GNNExplainer, we use the implementation that can be found [here](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html?highlight=gnnexplainer#torch_geometric.nn.models.GNNExplainer)

+The `src/data` directory contains scripts that can be used to clean and pull the data given the necessary files that are described in our final project report.
+At the top of each file are variables that you can modify corresponding to the paths to the input and output files.
+They just depend on common pip/Anaconda packages and the C3ai COVID-19 Data Lake API code that can be downloaded from C3ai's website, which is linked in our final report.

 #### Datasets
 - Google's Mobility dataset: [Link](https://www.google.com/covid19/mobility/)
 - UMD COVID-19 dataset: [Dashboard](https://data.covid.umd.edu)